-There are a few theories about the origin of the Nasca Lines; among the main ones, for instance, Maria Reiche was convinced that the lines represented a vast astronomical calendar used to mark the places where the sun and other celestial bodies rose and set on the horizon.
+There are a few theories about the origin of the Nazca Lines; among the main ones, for instance, Maria Reiche was convinced that the lines represented a vast astronomical calendar used to mark the places where the sun and other celestial bodies rose and set on the horizon.

 Also, the British explorer Tony Morrison found evidence of the existence of small shrines that appeared to be connected by the Nazca lines.
-Others have considered that the lines served as ritual centers to help the dead attain immortality or to perform religious ceremonies and rites.

 Moreover, scholars believe that it was a Map of water sources and a form of worship of the water-providing deities: It has been proposed that the lines and shapes served as a map of subway water sources for those who needed supplies in the desert.
-Archaeologist John Reinhard also suggested that the figures symbolized the worship of the water-providing deities.

 The desert climate in the Nasca area means there are no winters with shallow temperatures.
 Although the lines can be visited throughout the year, the ideal time to do it is between December and March because the winds and turbulences are minimal in that season.
-Also, during this time of the year, the summer is warmer, allowing light and comfortable clothing to be used.

 The geography of the province of Nasca is characterized by valleys and rivers (Ingenio – Changuillo, Aja, Socos, Tierras Blancas, Taruga, Trancas, and Poroma rivers), all tributaries of the Grande river basin.
-There are immense pampas and hills typical of the coastal desert.
-To the province’s east, you can appreciate gorges that give beginning to the first Andean foothills.

-The place where the Nasca culture developed is a tablazo, a tectonic uplift, which in the case of the tablazo of Ica flows into the sea in the form of a low cliff.
 The climate is warm, rainfall is scarce, and the terrain is arid, with sandy pampas and quite porous, with numerous subway filtrations that change the course of the rivers, which on many occasions emerge several kilometers away, constituting oases.

-Every year, more than one hundred thousand people visit the Nasca Lines.
+Every year, more than one hundred thousand people visit the Nazca Lines.
 The lines are essential for the province of Nasca, as they generate employment and a great deal of fluidity in the local economy.

 To date, more than 1,500 geoglyphs are known in the Nasca lines.

-There are two main phases of the Nasca lines: the Paracas phase, from 400 to 200 BC, and the Nasca phase, from 200 BC to 500 AD.
+There are two main phases of the Nazca lines: the Paracas phase, from 400 to 200 BC, and the Nasca phase, from 200 BC to 500 AD.
 As of this year, 2022 even 168 new figures have been found with drones, and archaeologists believe there are more to be found.

 Most lines cross the landscape in a straight line, but there are also symbolic designs of animals and plants.
 The combined length of all lines exceeds 1,300 km.
-The lines are usually between 10 and 15 cm deep.
-They were made by removing the top layer of reddish-brown iron oxide-coated pebbles to reveal a yellowish-gray subsoil.

-When this gravel is removed, the light-colored clayey soil exposed at the bottom of the trench contrasts sharply in color and tone with the surrounding ground surface, producing visible lines.
 This sublayer contains large amounts of lime.
 With the moisture of the morning fog, it hardens to form a protective layer that shields the lines from the winds, thus preventing erosion.

 Some of the Nasca lines form figures best seen from the air (at about 500 m), although they are also visible from the surrounding foothills and other high places.
-A continuous line usually forms the figures.
-Due to their isolation and the plateau’s dry, stable, windless climate, the lines have been mostly naturally preserved.

 On rare occasions, weather changes may temporarily alter the overall designs.
 As of 2012, the lines are said to have been deteriorating due to the influx of squatters inhabiting the land.

 The figures vary in complexity.
 Hundreds are simple lines and geometric shapes; more than 70 are zoomorphic designs, such as a hummingbird, spider, fish, condor, heron, monkey, lizard, dog, cat, and human.
-Other shapes include trees and flowers.

 Scholars differ in their interpretation of the purpose of the designs but generally attribute religious significance to them.
 They were designated a UNESCO World Heritage Site in 1994.